If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Getty Images

-Hugs, handshakes, or a pat on the back — these are all foreign concepts to you.
+Hugs, handshakes, or a pat on the back are all foreign concepts to you.
 You maintain a bubble of personal space that’s almost impenetrable.
 While respecting personal boundaries is important, completely avoiding physical contact can make you seem aloof or unapproachable.
 A simple handshake or a brief touch on the arm during conversation can go a long way in making emotional connections.

 4. You rationalise everything.